On rings of supersymmetric polynomials: Introduction

 Polynomials $H_k$ also allow to give a description of the algebra $\Lambda_m^{\pm}$ in terms of generators $h_1,h_1^*,\dots$ and relations between them.

-May be a remarkable feature of this approach is that it works in the same manner for rings of supersymmetric polynomials of all types as well.
+A remarkable feature of this approach is that it works in the same manner for rings of supersymmetric polynomials of all types as well.
 And it turns out that in supersymmetric case we need to consider function $\frac{\prod(1-y_jt)}{\prod(1-x_it)}$ and define $H_{k}= h_{k}-h^{\infty}_k,\,k\in \Bbb Z$ by the same formula as before.
-Then relations for rings of supersymmetric polynomials (of all types) can be obtain by the same formulae as in $\Lambda^{\pm}_{m}$ case simply replacing number $m$ by the super-dimension $m-n$.
-We should mention that the importance of considering Laurent decomposition at infinity was first observed in the paper \cite{KV}, and some of the relations for algebras supersymmetric polynomials $\Lambda_{m,n}$ were introduced in the paper \cite{KT}.
+Then relations for rings of supersymmetric polynomials (of all types) can be obtained by the same formulae as in $\Lambda^{\pm}_{m}$ case simply replacing number $m$ by the super-dimension $m-n$.
+We should say that the importance of considering Laurent decomposition at infinity was first observed in the paper \cite{KV}, and some of the relations for algebras supersymmetric polynomials $\Lambda_{m,n}$ were introduced in the paper \cite{KT}.

-As it was proved in \cite{SV} ring $\Lambda_{m,n}^{\pm}$ is the Grothendieck ring of the category finite dimensional representations of Lie supergroup $GL(m,n)$ and it has a natural basis consisting of the classes irreducible finite dimensional representations.
-But there is no simple explicit formula for them \cite{Brun}.
-So instead of characters of irreducible modules we use Euler characters following explicit formula by Serganova \cite{GS}.
+As it was proved in \cite{SV} the ring $\Lambda_{m,n}^{\pm}$ is the quotient of the Grothendieck ring of the category finite dimensional representations of Lie supergroup $GL(m,n)$ by the relation $[M]=-[\Pi M]$ and it has a natural basis consisting of the classes irreducible finite dimensional representations.
+But there is no simple explicit formula for them \cite{Serga}, \cite{Brun}.
+So instead of characters of irreducible modules we use Euler supercharacters following explicit formula by Serganova \cite{GS} (We should note that Euler supercharacters can be easily obtained from the corresponding Euler characters).
 We also prove Jacobi-Trudy identity for Euler characters.
+One of the main technical tool in this paper is the evaluation homomorphism $\varphi:\Lambda^{\pm}_{m,n}\rightarrow \Lambda^{\pm}_{m-1,n-1}$ such that $\varphi(x_m)=\varphi(y_n)$.
+It has been shown recently \cite{HR}, that this evaluation homomorphism can be naturally induced by Duflo-Serganova functor.
+It would be interesting to give similar interpretation to other results of the present paper, for example Corollary \ref{prod2} and Corollary \ref{prod1} which state that for $n\ge m$ we have an isomorphisms $\Lambda_{m,n}^{+y}=\Lambda_{m,m}^{+y}\otimes\Lambda^{+y}_{0,n-m}$ and $\Lambda_{m,n}=\Lambda_{m,m}\otimes\Lambda_{0,n-m}$.